ae5au/radiosondes4hams/README.md

 * What - Measures conditions at various layers of the atmosphere.
   * Temperature, humidity, wind speed, etc.
 * How
-  * Balloon - provides lift.
+  * Balloon - Helium or Hydrogen filled.
+Provides lift.
 Expands during ascention until bursting.
   * Parachute - slows down the descent to safe speed
   * Payload - radiosonde.
 Uses GPS and sensors to collect data that is sent to a ground station with a radio transmitter.
 Most commonly 400-406 MHz
 * Who - Weather agencies (NWS in US), educational/research, military
 * Why - Develop weather models/forecasts.
 Monitor severe weather conditions.
 * Where - Many, but not all NWS offices.
 Universities.
 Military bases.
 * When - Regularly (twice daily, etc.), during specific weather conditions, before specific activities
+* NWS Upper Air website has a lot of information

 ## SondeHub and how it works
 * SondeHub.org - Tracker for radiosondes
 * amateur.sondehub.org
 * Data submitted by volunteer stations
+* No login needed
+* Review settings area
 * While in flight, provides forward predictions and reverse predictions
 * Launch sites
   * Generates predictions for future launches